SamYuen101234/Masked_Face_Recognition/README.md

 In the paper [Masked Face Recognition for Secure Authentication](https://arxiv.org/abs/2008.11104), they mentioned that they tried online triplet mining and train the InceptionResNetV1 without pre-trained.
 We also followed the same method to train a model, but the result is not that good as the one shown in their paper.
 In our experiment with online triplet mining, the model was difficult to converge and it is very sensitive to how you select the triplet pairs e.g. hardest triplets or semi-hard triplets.
 Then, arcface is much easier to be controlled compared with online triplet mining.

 Training loss: Since we use pre-trained model, the loss reduces and converges more easier than without transfer learning.
-Without pre-trained model, the model needs to be trained with more epochs (around 60 - 120 epochs).
+Without pre-trained, the model needs to be trained with more epochs (around 60 - 120 epochs) compared to 20 - 30 epochs with pre-trained model.
 We also use multi-step lr decay scheduler to reduce the learning rate.
 At the beginning, the learning rate is 0.1.
 The lr will decay 0.1 after epoch 5, 10, 15 and 20.
 ![train_loss](./img/train_loss.png)

 We also tried SE-ResNeXt-101 and EffectiveNetB2 to B4.
 The two models only have the pre-trained version on ImageNet.
 It is not suitable for transfer learning on face recognition.
 However, we also did experiment on their pre-trained version and starting from scratch.
 The result is that there may result collaspe in the model very easily which was not only happened with triplet loss but also arcface sometimes.
 EfficientNet is usually more likely to result in model collapse after few training epochs.

-Eval graph of the EfficientNetB4 results in collapse:
+Eval graph of the EfficientNet B4 results in collapse:

 ![model_collapse](./img/model_collapse.png)